HELP

 Overview

 This article explains the setup for real-time integration of Clappia Submissions data with your own Database.
 In this article we have taken a sample use case of maintaining an Employee Master App on Clappia.
 The app has basic fields like Employee ID, name and other employee details.
 All submissions made into this App on Clappia will be synchronised to a MySql Database.
+Other databases that are supported via this integration are Azure SQL and Postgres.

 Summary